-Population growth 2010–2030 in Nebraska is expected to be positive, particularly in MCC’s four-county service area.
+Population growth between 2010 and 2030 in Nebraska is expected to be positive, particularly in MCC’s four-county service area.
 Population growth in MCC’s service area requires an expanding MCC.

 MCC’s headcount has grown 21 times faster than Nebraska state colleges and institutions and more than 1.5 times faster than other public nonprofit two-year colleges in Nebraska.

 MCC enrolled 6.1 percent of its service area population compared to only 3.6 percent for all U.S. community colleges and 4.9 percent for all Nebraska community colleges.